unmtransinfo/Badapple/badapple_war/src/main/webapp/.chemaxon/README.md

-Copy valid license.cxl into this directory.
+Copy valid license.cxl into this directory, normally done into running container (`docker cp`).